temple-geography/gis-application-development/classes_and_oop/creating_classes_in_python.md

 A slightly more complex version of the `translate` function might take a vector (magnitude and direction) and use trigonometry to calculate `delta_x` and `delta_y`.

-Note that the line `self.coords = c` will trigger the recalculation of the perimeter and area, but the perimeter and area don't actually change.
-(Moving the polygon doesn't change its area.)
+Note that the line `self.coords = c` will trigger the recalculation of the perimeter and area, even though moving the polygon won't actually change its perimeter and area.
 You might be tempted to come up with a way to change the coordinates *without* recalculating the perimeter and area, and it *is* possible (see next section).
 However, there could be other derived attributes, such as the coordinates of the polygon's centroid, which would change when the coordinates change.
 Usually you will want to recalculate all derived attributes.
 If you try to save CPU cycles by recalculating some derived attributes (e.g. the centroid) and not others (e.g. perimeter, area), you will have to be very, very careful about how you set up that class.

 ## When to Calculate Derived Attributes

 Derived attributes might be calculated when the object is created, or when the attribute is read, that is, when `object1.attribute1` is evaluated.
 That is, another way to create the polygon class would be to put the logic for calculating the perimeter in the `perimeter` function.
 Deciding when to do so depends on how much startup time is required to instantiate the object and how often the attributes are accessed.
 If the object has many properties that are expensive to calculate, but rarely accessed, it makes sense to defer calculation until the value is needed.

 Even in this case, you want to calculate the value only once.
 To do so, you would create the private attribute with no value (Python `None`).
-Then, when the property was accessed, you would check value of the private attribute.
+Then, when the property was accessed, you would check the value of the private attribute.
 If its value was `None`, you would calculate the value and store it in the private attribute.
 But if the private attribute had a value other than `None`, you would return the existing value.

 Here is an example of doing so for the `perimeter` attribute.
 The corresponding calculation would be *removed* from the coords setter.
 Further, `self._perimeter` would have to be set (or reset) to `None` in the coords setter.